adityamuttur/ada-dsc/README.md

 Algorithms And Data Structures
 ===============================

-This repository contains programs implementing some common algorithms and data structures.
+This repository contains programs implementing some famous algorithms, data structures and some common problems.
 All C/C++ have been run on GCC 4.6.3 compiler on Ubuntu.

 C/C++ Programs